 What are the MIDI capability on Drum Machines?

 Most drum machines have MIDI In/Out capability as well as MIDI Sync capability.

 MIDI In means that it can accept MIDI signals from other devices.
 You could trigger sounds from another piece of gear in this case.

 MIDI Out means that you can trigger sounds and actions on external gear or music software.
 For example, hitting a button on your drum machine could trigger a synth loop on Ableton live!

 MIDI Sync allows your drum machine to stay in time with other music gear, or be the ‘master’ click that other music gear stays in time to.

 That’s just a basic overview of how these functions can be used.

-Our high-end pick is the Roland TR-8S, which has practically everything you could need in a drum machine and sequencer.
-If you’re really serious about making music then you should really check this out.
+My high-end pick is the Roland TR-8S which has practically everything you could need in a drum machine and sequencer.
+If you’re serious about making music then you should check this out.

 All of the drum machines above are great options.
 If you’re on a budget and want something compact, then the Alesis SR-16 is a really decent option.
 It’s a tried and tested machine that has been popular for many years.
 It’s still one of the best drum machines for entry-level purposes.